-^{}Units towards World Language Graduation requirements must be consecutive years of the same world language.
+Units towards World Language Graduation requirements must be consecutive

 COURSES OF STUDY

 The Upper School student schedule functions in 8 periods over two days- four periods per day for 75 minutes each.
 Sample courses of study for students in the various grades are given below.
 Details concerning the content of particular courses follow.